missionpinball/mpf-docs/docs/start/quickstart.md

 4. Create a folder for your machine config files as outlined in the [tutorial](../tutorial/index.md).

-We do not recommend installation the Media Controller right away since it's more of a pain to get installed, and you don't need it yet.
+We do not recommend installing the Media Controller right away since it's more of a pain to get installed, and you don't need it yet.